AionSystem/AI-CONSTITUTION/README.md

 By design.
 A constitutional engine cannot ship a universal ML model for harm detection or a live human-rights-org feed.
 Those are platform integrations.
 The Protocol interfaces (`HarmDetector`, `ConsentOracle`, `AuditStorage`, `EmotionalSignalFeed`) are the spec.
 Implement them for your domain in an afternoon.

 **"No enforcement mechanism — it's a paper tiger."**
 A text and code cannot fine or imprison.
 Neither can the EU AI Act — it relies on member-state courts.
 This Constitution provides a nullification registry (§14), mandatory public disclosure, cryptographically verifiable audit logs, and a bad-faith adoption mechanism that removes constitutional protections from bad-faith adopters.
-Enforcement is reputational until a regulator adopts the standard.
-That is a feature of the medium, not a flaw of the design. §30 declares this honestly.
+Enforcement is reputational until a regulator or adoption ecosystem gives it institutional weight — the path every voluntary standard walks before it becomes binding. §30 declares this honestly.

 **"No one has adopted it."**
 True.
-Adoption is not the metric.
+Adoption is not the metric at Stage 0.
 Correctness, falsifiability, and completeness are. v2.2 passes its own self-test.
-The engine's hash chain verifies.
+The engine's hash chain verifies from v2.2 forward.
 The harm chain detector triggers on multi-step laundering.
 The document is at Stage 0 by design — specified before deployment, not deployed before specification.

 **"You are not ISO."**
 ISO/IEC 42001 costs money and takes years.
-This is a zero-cost, zero-permission, instantly forkable alternative built on falsification protocols.
+This is a zero-cost, zero-permission alternative built on falsification protocols, with a forkable engine.
 If ISO adopts these ideas later, good.

 **"Your harm taxonomy has no 'environmental' category."**
 Environmental harm is covered when it manifests as physical (poisoning), economic (resource collapse), or civilizational harm (ecosystem collapse).
 Pure environmental harm with no link to those categories is not covered and is documented as a deliberate scope decision in §2.0.1.
 A dedicated category may be added via a Law 10 proposal through §10.1.